Improper Input Validation vulnerability in Samsung Open Source rLottie allows Overread Buffers.This issue affects rLottie: V0.2.

 Exploitation Status

-Analyst Notes: As of May 10, 2026, there is no public information indicating active exploitation of this vulnerability.
-However, due to the nature of the flaw, the potential for exploitation is high.
+Analyst Notes: As of Jun 30, 2025, there is no public information indicating active exploitation of this vulnerability.
+However, due to the critical nature of buffer-related flaws, the potential for reliable exploit development is high.

 Analyst Recommendation